 Child support does not have to be a complex topic.
 Although many people treat child support as something difficult to wrap your arms around, the truth is that it is not.
 Once you have calculated child support for your particular circumstances and I've had it included in your court orders as far as a schedule to be paid on, the big question tends to be how is the Child Support going to be paid?
 Is there going to be a plan in place, or will you have to resort to having child support paid directly to your Co-parent?

 For starters, having child support paid directly to your Co-parent is not a good idea.
 Doing so protects neither you nor your Co-parent.
 First, it does not protect you given that you have no record of the money Having been paid to your Co-parent.
-This is important because you did not want to put yourself in a situation where your Co-parent tells you that you did not pay the child support when you actually did.
+This is important because you did not want to put yourself in a situation where your Co-parent tells you that you did not pay the child support when you did.
 At that point, you may not have even bothered to get a court order in the first place.
 The whole purpose of the court order is to ensure some protection against your Co-parent doing exactly that.

 Secondly, your Co-parent shouldn't rely upon direct child support payments because, in that case, you are not held accountable for the child support you have or have not paid.
-Both of you have come to rely upon the office of the attorney general keeping track of the payments for child support that were made over time.
+Both of you have come to rely upon the office of the attorney general to keep track of the payments for child support that were made over time.
 Not having that record of payment to keep both of you honest is difficult for you all to bear in mind.
 It is much easier to have an indelible record of payments made rather than relying upon one another for record-keeping.

 A wage withholding order has been created for most families to allow for money to be withheld from each of their paychecks to pay for child support.
 That wage withholding would have been drafted by your spouse's attorney at the end of the divorce and submitted to the judge for their approval and signature.
 From there, the wage withholding order will be sent to your employer, and your human resources department would follow the court's order and see to it that the required amount of money is set aside each month to pay for child support.
 Doing it this way takes the situation out of your Co parent's hands and your own.